npongratz/webapp-prototype/README.md

 --------

-Packer uses [Vagrant for post-processing](https://packer.io/docs/post-processors/vagrant.html) to create the VirtualBox .box artifact.
+Packer uses [Vagrant for post-processing](https://packer.io/docs/post-processors/vagrant.html) to convert the Packer build to a VirtualBox .box artifact.

-You can then use Vagrant for easy manipulation of the VM as you bring it up:
-`vagrant up`, `vagrant halt`, `vagrant destroy`, etc.
+You can then use Vagrant on your host for easy manipulation of the VM as you bring it up: `vagrant up`, `vagrant halt`, `vagrant destroy`, etc.

 You can also configure the VM before bringing it up.
 For instance, change the forwarded port by editing `config.vm.network` in **Vagrantfile**.